sanskrit/raw_etexts_english/blogs/manasataramgini/2005-10-20_the-full-moon-rambling.md

 +++
-title = "The full moonxa0rambling"
+title = "The full moon rambling"

 +++
 On the past fullmoon several years ago when we were still young we were